 Wipe from front to back after going to the toilet

 Always urinate after sexual intercourse

 Avoid using contraception with spermicide

 Avoid perfumed washes and perfumed sanitary products

-Macrobid and Nitrofurantoin are essentially the same thing.
-Nitrofurantoin is the generic name for the medicine while Macrobid is a brand name of it.
+Macrobid and Nitrofurantoin are the same medication with the same active ingredient.
+Nitrofurantoin is the generic name for the medicine while Macrobid is a brand name.

 If you take Nitrofurantoin for longer than the standard length of treatment, this makes you more likely to get a yeast infection.
 This happens because the antibiotic kills off the bacteria which would normally stop a yeast infection from growing.